fmalpartida/reloading-cost-calculator/README.md

 ### Tabs at a Glance

-The application has six main tabs accessible from the navigation bar at the top:
+The application has seven main tabs accessible from the navigation bar at the top:

 | Tab | Purpose |
 |-----|---------|